GuillyGuillaume/cli/__REPORT__/arch_assessment.md

 - **Single Responsibility Principle**: Each element is responsible to one and only one actor as is responsible for one simple task.
 This improves debuggability.

+- There are clear boundaries between different components.

+- In general, auth is only responsible for the credentials.
+- Commands are the set of resources for achieving functionalities.
+- Util is composed of a set of developing tools for commands.
+- Search is only responsible for searching functionality in the commands resources.
+- Workspace is solely responsible for the actual user-interface implementation.

+It is like a precise machine that consists of parts for different functionalities.
+And there is a clear division of responsibilities and goals between them.
+It is easier to understand, maintain and is more reusable.

 - **Open-closed principle**: The architecture scales seamlessly; can add functionality without modifying the code.
 E.g., npm usage is auto-generated for each new command (cli/scripts/config-doc-command.js).

+Open-close principle says “software entities should be open for extension, but closed for modification” The whole idea of npm is to better manage the node.js packages.
+The functionality “install” helps users to install more dependencies.
+The “install” functionality opens for possibilities to extend.
+And Search facilitates users to look up and manage dependencies.
+However, the development side of npm cli is closed to users.
+Users could not modify the util component.
+They can’t use these tools to develop more packages or functionalities.
+In this way, the npm cli maintains the design modules the same.
+But when there are new situations, you could just extend the behavior to more modules.
+It have stability and flexibility at the same time.